Destigmatizing behavioral healthcare for children

-With nearly 70,000 children in Virginia in need of mental health treatment, VCU Medical Center is in the process of building one of the largest free-standing children’s mental health centers in the U.S. Based on an in-depth research and planning study conducted by our Health Advisory Services team, the new building will accomplish three key goals: providing the space and flexibility needed to address the growth of behavioral health services in the region; offering a healing interior environment that responds to the unique needs of pediatric patients; and destigmatizing mental healthcare with a building that is open and welcoming to the community.
+With nearly 70,000 children in Virginia in need of mental health treatment, VCU Medical Center set out to create one of the largest free-standing children’s mental health centers in the U.S. Based on an in-depth research and planning study conducted by our consulting and planning team, the new project set out to accomplish three key goals: providing the space and flexibility needed to address the growth of behavioral health services in the region; offering a healing interior environment that responds to the unique needs of pediatric patients; and destigmatizing mental healthcare with a building that is open and welcoming to the community.

-Conceived as a “pavilion in the park,” the Virginia Treatment Center for Children (VTCC) is designed as an inviting, healing facility for children and adolescents — both outpatient and inpatient.
-Its initial inpatient offering of 32 beds will support growth through 2018, with the ability to easily expand to 48 beds to support projected volume.
+Conceived as a “pavilion in the park,” the Virginia Treatment Center for Children (VTCC) is designed as an inviting, healing facility for children and adolescents—both outpatient and inpatient.
+Its initial inpatient offering of 32 beds support meet today’s demand, with the ability to easily expand to 48 beds to support future volume.
 Each self-contained inpatient unit includes 16 beds; an activity zone with treatment, therapy, and recreational areas; a clinician zone; and direct access to secure courtyards and enclosed “backyard” outdoor activity areas.

 The one-story inpatient building connects to a two-story outpatient and administrative building via a central “main street” spine that provides access to a variety of services.
 Ground-level elements in the two-story building include patient reception, the outpatient clinic, security, educational rooms, therapy spaces, a recreation gymnasium, and a faith center.
 The outpatient clinic accommodates projected increases in outpatient volume with group rooms, 20 consultation rooms, and integrated research space.